olinguyen/olinguyen.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Applied Research Scientist at [ServiceNow](https://www.servicenow.com/) that joined through the acquisition of [Element AI](http://elementai.com).
-I work on problems in NLP (question answering, semantic search, language understanding) and everything around it (research, engineering, scaling).
+I work on problems in NLP (question answering, semantic search, natural language understanding) and everything around it (research, engineering, scaling).
-Some of my highlights at Element AI are building and deploying NLP models for [Knowledge Scout](https://www.elementai.com/products/knowledge-scout) to deliver smarter search capabilities on unstructured data, and developing document entity extraction models for [Document Intelligence](https://www.elementai.com/products/document-intelligence) to automate document processing.
+Some of my highlights at Element AI were building and deploying NLP models for [Knowledge Scout](https://www.elementai.com/products/knowledge-scout) to deliver smarter search capabilities on unstructured data, and developing document entity extraction models for [Document Intelligence](https://www.elementai.com/products/document-intelligence) to automate document processing.

 I completed my MAsc with [Dr. Mark Crowley](https://markcrowley.ca/) and [Dr. Joon Lee](https://www.ucalgary.ca/future-students/graduate/supervisor/joon-lee) in the Electrical and Computer Engineering department at the University of Waterloo working on data-driven decision making in healthcare.
 My research focused on developing methods for home health monitoring and data-driven decision-making systems using the abundance of data coming from various devices today.

-Previously, I completed my Bachelor's degree in Computer Engineering at Concordia University in Montreal.
-During my undergraduate studies, I worked as a research intern at NTT in Japan on media event detection from online videos and worked on digital signal processing and embedded systems as a research assistant at Concordia University with Thales.
-I also completed co-op internships as a software developer in aerospace at CAE and participated in many extra-curricular activities in robotic competitions and electronics projects.
+Before that, I finished my Bachelor's degree in Computer Engineering at Concordia University in Montreal.
+During my undergraduate studies, I worked as a research intern at NTT in Japan on media event detection from online videos and worked on digital signal processing and embedded systems as a research assistant at Concordia University in collaboration with Thales Group.
+I also completed co-op internships as a software developer in aerospace at CAE and participated in many extra-curricular activities in robotics and electronics competitions.

 In my free time, I like playing basketball, hiking, camping and cycling.